 However, I don’t think this is a great design, as it implies longer heat-pipes with radiators on a single end, and even my little knowledge in thermals is telling me this approach is not going to dissipate the GPU’s heat (as the GPU is the furthest away from the radiators) as easily as a more standard approach with dual-radiators at the end of each heatpipe and the components sandwiched in the middle.

 On the other hand, the fans remain very quiet inside this laptop even when playing games, averaging only 40-41 dB at head-level.
-They can spin faster and noisier, as they occasionally kick-in more aggressively while running benchmarks or with heavier multitasking, yet for some reason their behavior is capped with mixed CPU+ GPU loads, perhaps in order to keep noise levels down.
-This however leads to the performance issues mentioned in the previous section, as well as to high bottom-panel temperatures on top of the two heatpipes.
+They can spin faster and noisier, as they occasionally kick-in more aggressively while running benchmarks or with heavier multitasking, yet for some reason, their behavior is capped with mixed CPU+ GPU loads, perhaps in order to keep noise levels down.
+This, however, leads to the performance issues mentioned in the previous section, as well as to high bottom-panel temperatures on top of the two heatpipes.

-This 15-inch Yoga remains cool and, for the most part, completely quiet with everyday use, when the fans are barely audible and only kick on faster from time to time with more demanding multitasking.
+This 15-inch Yoga remains cool and, for the most part, completely quiet with everyday use when the fans are barely audible and only kick on faster from time to time with more demanding multitasking.
 I should also add that I haven’t noticed any coil whine or other kinds of electronic noise.

-I did however noticed some sort of knocks coming from the left fan while running benchmarks and other taxing loads.
+I did however notice some sort of knocks coming from the left fan while running benchmarks and other taxing loads.
 I can’t exactly explain the root of these sounds and they don’t occur systematically in a given condition, but rather randomly.
-Regardless, pay close attention to such noises on your units and preferably RMA the device in case you get anything similar, this kind of knocks are definitely not something I would be willing to accept in my notebook.
+Regardless, pay close attention to such noises on your units and preferably RMA the device in case you get anything similar, this kind of knocks is definitely not something I would be willing to accept in my notebook.

 *Daily Use – 1080p Youtube clip in EDGE for 30 minutes

 *Load – playing FarCry 4 for approximately 30 minutes on ultra FHD settings